Kristy McConnell

 Some paths into psychology are planned.
 Mine was built one unexpected turn at a time.

-And on the more human side of things: I have a well-documented talent for getting classic sayings delightfully wrong (my current favourite is, "we'll burn that bridge when we get to it").
-I quote old SNL sketches and late-80s and 90s movie lines, which my family endures with remarkable patience.
-When I am not at Nauton House, you will usually find me on the sidelines of one of my kids' games or activities, or out running and lifting with my long-time gal pals.
-Those friendships, my family, a bit of movement, and a good laugh are what keep me grounded.
+On the more human side: I have a well-documented talent for getting classic sayings delightfully wrong ("we'll burn that bridge when we get to it").
+I quote old SNL sketches and late-80s movie lines, which my family endures with remarkable patience.
+When I'm not at Nauton House, you'll find me on the sidelines at my kids' games, or out running and lifting with my long-time gal pals.